Abbas Seeks China's Support For Nigeria's Permanent Seat At UN Security Council

 “This will institutionalise regular dialogue between the National People’s Congress and the National Assembly of Nigeria on issues of governance, transparency, and innovation,” he said.

-The speaker also highlighted three frontiers where a partnership between Nigeria and China could be instituted in an attempt to define the future.
+The Speaker also highlighted three frontiers where partnership between Nigeria and China could be instituted in an attempt to define the future.

 “The Zungeru Hydropower Project is a model we can build upon.
 It is proof that green growth is not an aspiration but an achievable plan.”